forestryio/forestry.io/hugo/content/blog/better-content-management-for-gatsby.md

 In the past this often meant that we needed to align all our processes and tools to that goal of providing editors with a user interface.
 With Headless CMS and Content Management Infrastructures we've made a step in the right direction.
 Nevertheless, even today, using a CMS usually means drastic compromises in our workflow and how we store our code, content and data.

-Forestry now supports Gatsby and challenges they way we approach content management for Gatsby projects and other static site generators.
+Forestry now supports Gatsby and challenges the way we approach content management for Gatsby projects and other static site generators.
 Forestry provides a non-invasive content management tool that allows you to keep your own workflow and tools.

 #### _How to store content with Gatsby?_